-In addition to the list below, CFM Management utilizes the following procedure for disciplinary action: CFM Management is authorized to assign spaces, enforce all rules and regulations, and issue notices of violation(s).
+In addition to the list below, CFM Management utilizes the following procedure for disciplinary action: CFM Management is authorized to assign spaces, enforce all Rules & Regulations and Operation Guidelines, and issue notices of violation(s).
 In cases of serious violation, the disciplinary progression will be as follows:

-First Violation Written warning from the City of Charleston to the vendor riist violation written warming from the City of Charleston to the vendor Second Violation \$25 fine to be paid by the vendor before following market Third Violation Vendor suspension from the CFM for one Saturday which immediately follows the violation Fourth Violation Expulsion from the CFM for the duration of the current season Physical violence, veri bal abuse, weapons onsite, possession of or use of alcohol or illegal drugs onsite Grounds for Immediate expulsion
+First Violation Written warning from the City of Charleston to the vendor Second Violation \$25 fine to be paid by the vendor before following market Third Violation Vendor suspension from the CFM for one Saturday which immediately follows the violation Fourth Violation Expulsion from the CFM for the duration of the current season

+Physical violence, verbal abuse, weapons, possession of or consumption of alcohol or illegal drugs Grounds for Immediate expulsion

-- 1. All rules of the Market are enforced by the CFM manager or his or her designee, all of whom have ultimate on-site authority.
-Complaints or problems must be directed to the CFM manager in a timely manner. - 2.
-If a vendor does not abide by the rules of CFM or comply with federal, state, and local regulations applicable to Market participation, the Market manager or designee may take any action deemed appropriate, including assessing fines or barring the vendor from selling at the Market for that day and any future Market days. - 3.
+- 1. All Rules & Regulations of the Market are enforced by CFM Management or his/her designee, all of whom have ultimate on-site authority.
+Complaints or problems must be directed to CFM Management in a timely manner. - 2.
+If a vendor does not abide by the CFM Rules & Regulations or comply with federal, state, and local regulations applicable to CFM participation, CFM Management or designee may take any action deemed appropriate, including assessing fines or barring the vendor from selling at the CFM for that day and any future dates. - 3.
 The CFM Manager or designee will regularly evaluate vendors using the On-site Vendor Compliance Checklist. - 4.
 Violations not included in the On-site Vendor Compliance Checklist may lead to other disciplinary action.
 If a vendor is issued a fine due to noncompliance, vendor must pay the fine before setting up at the next CFM. - 5.
 Customer complaints will be forwarded to vendors and kept on file.
-Complaints may result in disciplinary action including removal from the Market. - 6.
-CFM reserves the right to visit and inspect the farm or business of any vendor and to request any documents verifying business or employee status of vendor. - 7.
-The CFM Management reserves the right to make reasonable exceptions to these CFM rules and guidelines at its discretion.
+Complaints may result in disciplinary action including removal from the CFM. - 6.
+CFM reserves the right to visit and inspect the farm, place of business or studio of any vendor and to request any documents verifying business or employee status of vendor. - 7.
+CFM Management reserves the right to make reasonable exceptions to these CFM Rules & Regulations and Operation Guidelines.